Tanish43/Book-Wise/README.md

 ## Overview

-**Book-Wise** is a console-based Library Management System written in C++.
+**Book-Wise** is a console-based Library Management System with user friendly interface written in C++ and based on the concept of OOP's.
 It is designed to manage book records and member information in a library.
 The system provides functionalities to update book and member information, display records, borrow and return books, and ensure secure access through a password-protected login.
 Additionally, it now supports loading and saving book and member data from text files.

 ## Table of Contents